 To those who have learned several foreign languages and have done dozens of special courses to become qualified translators or interpreters I don’t have much to say.
 They know very well how much they have perspired getting to learn how to use the latest translation software and taking those mind-blowing tests to become interpreters for the top European institutions.
 Yet, there are many others who may not have a clear idea of what interpreting really means so sharing some of my thoughts with them would undoubtedly give them a better perspective.

 I am sure you know the difference between the two professions.
-If you don’t, we have written a post about interpreter vs translator on our blog.
+If you don’t, the points below are meant to help clarify the matter.

 You may have watched loads of political or economic discourse on television, when the president of a country or international company has come to talk to the nation ‘live’.
 That could be a bit puzzling for someone who is not ‘in the trade’.
 The interpreter is standing right beside the speaker and doesn’t seem to be taking any notes at all.
 Of course not!
 The discourse has been prepared well in advance and if the interpreter hasn’t got a translated copy of the speech (which they usually have), at least they are holding the original speech, quite a good aid in the process of following ideas.